davimber/aialignmentideas/humanwrittenideas.md

 Another possible challenge with the approach is how to identify the key tokens to apply pressure to, and how to accurately adjudicate right and wrong choices.
 In some cases, there are wrong choices but no clear right choice.
 For example, an ambiguous token might be okay since later tokens will specify the correct choice.
+Also, putting outsized pressure on individual tokens might warp the network into strange behaviors.
+So pairing these updates with others updates might be valuable.
+Or just take it slow.
 Finally, at first glace if top_p or top_k prevents sampling of such tokens from happening in production, this training pressure might not show up as measurably improving the prevalence of certain outputs.
 Hopefully, however, then general injected alpha will generalize to other scenarios.
+At the end of the day, this is about increasing the signal we have, and decreasing the noise.
+Often, I worry updates to  many tokens are pretty noisy as whole trajectories get graded.
+Do decrease noise, putting pressure on the right tokens at the right times seems valuable.

 ### Inject Self Reflection Rubrics Regularly at Runtime
 What if, on deployment, tokens were regularly injected into trajectories that suggested the start of a self reflection and evaluation.